 Chanctonbury Ring Morris Men are an all-

-We are active in the central Sussex area, but our regular members travel from as far as Seaford in the East and Midhurst in the West.
+We are active in the central Sussex area, but our regular members travel from as far as Seaford in the East and Bognor in the West.
 In addition we have members who come back and join us from other counties and countries when their time permits.

 We dance two styles of Morris -

 The colourful ‘kit’ adds to the spectacle, and the sound of the clogs, thumping down in perfect rhythm on whatever surface we’re dancing on, is a perfect counterpoint to the music.